alallier/reload/README.md

 1. In an [Express](http://expressjs.com/) application, allowing your whole project to utilize reload when the code is altered
 2. As a command line application to serve up static HTML files and be able to reload when the code is altered

 Each will require different modes of installing.
-Please see the respective section below
+Please see the respective sections below

 Using reload in Express
 ---